raphamorim/awesome-conduct/README.md

 There has always been prejudiced attitudes among the communities.
 But only now developers are joining forces to overcome all prejudice and also invest in a community that is healthy and has diversity.

-**Understand**: In a healthy community there is racism, sexism, homophobia or any other prejudice.
-All people are equal and have equal voice power.
+**Understand**: In a healthy community there is NO racism, sexism, homophobia or any other prejudice.
+All **people are equal** and have equal voice power.

 One of the preventive measures against this inequality and prejudice is the Code of Conduct.